JB-26/website-portfolio/src/blog/2022-10-10-metaverse.md

 _I just want to have legs!_

 On a related note, can you imagine people using underpowered business laptops and trying to render 3D avatars and virtual meeting spaces in Teams?
 I know Teams doesn't have amazing performance to begin with (thanks Electron) but I can't imagine rendering 3D environments would make things any better.
-Plus, I don't think businesses are going to rush out and buy VR headsets as those are still expensive.
+Plus, I don't think businesses are going to rush out and buy new work machines and VR headsets as those are still expensive.

 I struggle to understand the following about the Metaverse: